Why is an EIS required?

 Proponents are required to prepare an environmental impact statement (EIS) for all SSI applications.
 The EIS must be prepared in accordance with the Planning Secretary’s environmental assessment requirements (SEARs) and have regard to the State Significant Infrastructure Guidelines - Preparing an EIS (Appendix B).

-The purpose of the EIS is to assess the economic, environmental and social impacts of the project and to help the community, government agencies and the approval authority make informed submissions or decisions on the merits of the project.
+The EIS provides information on the economic, environmental, and social impacts of the project.
+It helps the community; government agencies and the approval authority make informed submissions or decisions on the project.